#1 in Kyoto for Solo Retreats

 9.5Location

-Why for a solo retreat — Roku Kyoto, LXR Hotels & Resorts opened in 2021 in the Takagamine district of Northern Kyoto (a 10-minute drive from Aman Kyoto's working forest setting) — the property is the working only Kyoto luxury hotel with an on-site working natural hot-spring (the working onsen-fed ba…
+Why for a solo retreat: Roku Kyoto, LXR Hotels & Resorts opened in 2021 in the Takagamine district of Northern Kyoto (a 10-minute drive from Aman Kyoto's forest setting), the property is one of the few Kyoto luxury hotels with an on-site natural hot spring (the onsen-fed thermal pool anchors the spa, heated year-round).
+Takagamine trades convenience for quiet, the right trade for a decompression-first solo trip.

 Best room: Pinnacle Garden Suite (the private-outdoor-onsen flagship) or Premier King Room with Onsen for the entry-level onsen-bath option.